-You may have been thinking about starting a tutoring business… but you’re not really sure… where do you even begin?
+You may have been thinking about starting your own Orton-Gillingham tutoring business, but you’re not really sure.
+Where do you even begin?
 Students who need Orton-Gillingham services are not always able to access them in their school or homeschooling setting, so we need your private services now more than ever!

 Many tutors kind of “fall” into the tutoring business.
-No plan, they just get started, and they run into problems that could have been easily avoided with a little bit of planning.
-OR they get hyper-focused on all of the details and getting everything right, and it just keeps them from even getting started.
+No plan, they just get started.
+And then they run into problems that could have been easily avoided with a little bit of planning.
+OR they get hyper-focused on all of the details of getting everything right, and it just keeps them from even getting started.

-We want to find that happy medium between “winging it” and “obsessing over details that don’t matter yet” in this little business planning session.
-Let’s focus on 5 simple areas you need to pay attention to when you’re just getting started.
+We want to find that happy medium between “winging it” and “obsessing over details that don’t matter yet”.

 This is the time to get clear about the kind of tutoring you do and who is the best fit for your services.
 For now, it is helpful to focus on one or two areas.
 You want to be able to clearly communicate the type of services you offer and which students are a good fit.
 This will make it a lot easier when it is time to reach out and share your services.
 The more clarity you get NOW, the easier it will be to connect with the families who need you the most.